vilasinits/vilasinits.github.io/_posts/2023-03-28-z2c-workshop.md

             Time: 09:00hrs - 09:45hrs<br>
             Contact Person: <a href="https://www.cosmostat.org/people/sacha-guerrini"><strong>Sacha</strong></a>, <a href="https://www.cosmostat.org/people/andreas-tersenov"><strong>Andreas</strong></a>
             <br>
-            General Relativity was published by Einstein in 1915 and has completely changed our understanding of gravity.
+            <p>General Relativity was published by Einstein in 1915 and has completely changed our understanding of gravity.
 In this presentation, we will first introduce the ground principles of GR before giving an overview of the mathematical tools used to derive Einstein equations of General Relativity.
-We will finally conclude by discussing motivation behind beyong-GR theories of gravity and how the latter can be constructed.
+We will finally conclude by discussing motivation behind beyong-GR theories of gravity and how the latter can be constructed.</p>
         </div>
     </li>
     <li>Introduction to Cosmology